splunk/public-o11y-docs/alerts-detectors-notifications/view-detectors.rst

 #.
 Open the detector.
 #.
 Select the detector's actions menu (|more|), then select :menuselection:`Info`.

-This displays the detector's properties as show in the illustration.
+This displays the detector's properties, as shown in the illustration.

 .. image:: /_images/images-detectors-alerts/detector-info.png